Do you know that Singapore almost had no MRT transportation network?

 5. Bishan station was built on an old cemetery

-The cemetery grew to become the second largest Chinese cemetery in Singapore with an estimated 75,000 graves; the largest Chinese cemetery was Bukit Brown Chinese cemetery complex which had over 100,000 graves.
+The cemetery grew to become the second largest Chinese cemetery in Singapore with an estimated 75,000 graves.
+The largest Chinese cemetery then was Bukit Brown Chinese cemetery complex which had over 100,000 graves.

 Bishan MRT — originally named San Teng MRT — began operations in 1987 to serve residents in the new town of Bishan.

-6. one-north station is the only MRT station without capitalization
+6. one-north station is the only MRT station without upper casing

 one-north MRT station was purportedly named after Singapore’s latitude being one degree north of the equator ( 1°17 N to be exact).

-Little is known about the absence of an uppercase albeit netizens have suggested that it was stylized to add a cool factor to the station, given that Fusionpolis, Biopolis, Mediapolis and other high-tech firms are all located in the vicinity.
+Little is known about the absence of a capitalization albeit netizens have suggested that it was stylized to add a cool factor to the station, given that Fusionpolis, Biopolis, Mediapolis and other high-tech firms are all located in the vicinity.

 7. Phantom Stations

-Phantom stations refer to hidden MRT infrastructures built in advance to accommodate demand for public transportation in the vicinity in the future.
-Hume station (DT4) and Bukit Brown station (CC18) were both built in advance and are to be open when residential developments in the area renders the operation of it.
+Phantom stations refer to hidden MRT infrastructures built in advance to cope with an increase in demand for public transportation in the vicinity in the future.
+For instance, Hume station (DT4) and Bukit Brown station (CC18) were both built prior to any residential development in the area.

 8. Dover Station was not part of the plan